canonical/snapd/docs/meta.md

  * explicit-license-agreement: set to "Y" if the user needs to accept a special meta/license.txt before the snap can be installed

- * type: the type of the snap, can be:
+ * type: (optional) the type of the snap, can be:
-   * app - the default
+   * app - the default if empty
    * oem - a special snap that OEMs can use to customize snappy for their hardware
-   * framework - a special snap with more power, see frameworks.md
+   * framework - a specialized snap that extends the system that other snaps may use

- * architectures: a yaml list of supported architectures
+ * architectures: (optional) a yaml list of supported architectures ["all"] if empty
  * framework: the frameworks the snap needs as dependencies

  * services: the servies (daemons) that the snap provides
- * name: name of the service
+   * name: (required) name of the service
-   * description: description of the service
+   * description: (required) description of the service
-   * start: the command to start the service
+   * start: (required) the command to start the service
-   * stop: the command to stop the service
+   * stop: (optional) the command to stop the service
-   * stop-timeout: the time in seconds to wait for the service to stop
+   * stop-timeout: (optional) the time in seconds to wait for the service to stop
    * poststop: a command that runs after the service has stopped
+   * caps: (optional) list of additional security policies to add.
+           See security.md for details
+   * security-template: (optional) alternate security template to use instead of `default`.
+See security.md for details
+   * security-override: (optional) high level overrides to use when `security-template` and `caps` are not sufficient.
+See security.md for details
+   * security-policy: (optional) hand-crafted low-level raw security policy to use instead of using default template-based  security policy.
+See security.md for details

  * binaries: the binaries (executables) that the snap provies
-   * name: the name of the binary, the user will be able to call it as $name.$pkgname
+   * name: the name of the binary, the user will be able to call it as $name.$pkgname (required)
    * exec: the program that gets execute (can be omited if name points to a binary already)
-   * security-template: the security template to use (can be omitted, the default template is used in this case
-   * security-policy: the special security policy to use (can be omitted)
+   * caps: (optional) see entry in services (above)
+   * security-template: (optional) see entry in services (above)
+   * security-override: (optional) see entry in services (above)
+   * security-policy: (optional) see entry in services (above)

 ## license.txt

-A license text that the user must accepted before the snap can be installed.
+A license text that the user must accept before the snap can be installed.

 ## hooks/ directory